lyhiving/baserow2/docs/development/running-the-dev-environment.md

 > [running baserow locally guide](../guides/running-baserow-locally.md) once, you might
 > need to rebuild the images for the development environment by using the command
 > `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build`
-> or just `./dev.sh build_only` because they have container name conflicts.
+> or just `./dev.sh build` because they have container name conflicts.

 ```
 $ cd ~/baserow